 A team from the Early Childhood Studies course helped to raise money for those who work and attend Freshlings nursery after hearing that the plants the children had grown had been stolen.

-The initiative has been led by Caroline Mikhail, from Plymouth University’s Centre of Sustainable Futures, who coordinates the Plymouth Growing Futures (PGF) project, which aims to enhance outdoor learning spaces.
+The initiative has been led by Caroline Mikhail, from University of Plymouth's Centre of Sustainable Futures, who coordinates the Plymouth Growing Futures (PGF) project, which aims to enhance outdoor learning spaces.

 She said: “While working with the nursery on their outdoor space, we noticed pots were missing that the children had planted up full of different bulbs in the early winter.
 A group of Early Years students came forward to help out when they heard about the theft.
 We’ve held some cake sales to raise money, and also offered a healthier option of some spicy oriental lettuce for those who wanted to steer clear of the calories!”